longhorn/website/content/docs/1.5.0/references/settings.md

 > Default: `30`

 The value in seconds specifies the timeout of the HTTP client to the replica's file sync server used for replica rebuilding, volume cloning, snapshot cloning, etc.

+#### Enable SPDK Data Engine (Preview Feature)

+> Default: `false`

+This allows users to activate the SPDK data engine.
+Currently, it is in the preview phase and should not be utilized in a production environment.

 ### Snapshot